If you are involved in a shunt or something more serious it’s easy to overreact and say something you later regret.

 The most important thing to do is make sure everybody involved - drivers and passengers - are alright.
 If anyone is badly hurt ring 999 immediately.

-Once you've checked everyone involved, you need to get as much information as you can while at the scene; driving off is far worse than staying to face the music, and can be classed as a hit-and-run.
+Once you've checked everyone involved, you need to get as much information as you can while at the scene; driving off is far worse than staying to face the music.
+It can be classed as a hit-and-run and is a criminal offence.

-It's vital that you get the details of all drivers that were actively involved in the crash, plus anyone whose vehicle might have been a factor.
-Remember that this applies to you every bit as much as it applies to other drivers.
+It's vital that you get the details of all drivers that were actively involved in the crash, plus anyone whose vehicle might have been a factor, such as a car that pulled out on you, but you didn’t collide with.
+Remember this applies to you as much as it applies to other drivers.

 In all cases you should ask for:

 If someone was injured you can also request to see the driver's certificate of insurance.
-You have 7 days to produce the certificate if it's requested of you.
+You have seven days to produce the certificate if it's requested of you.

 If you are injured or in shock then you may not be able to collect all of the information you need, but it's definitely worthwhile getting as much as you can.